rclanan/constants.js/README.md

 ### Structure

 ### Contributing
-If you have any suggestions, or found a bug please open a GitHub issue and I will get to it as soon as I can.
+If you have any suggestions, or found a bug please open a GitHub issue and we will get to it as soon as we can.

 ### License
 The MIT License (MIT)

-Copyright (c) 2014 Jim Kelly/Ray Clanan
+Copyright (c) 2014 Fusion Alliance

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal